aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 1. Select the test type

-   Testdroid Cloud provides a feature called App Crawler that automatically crawls through the app and tests its functionality by exercising UI components (e.g. button clicks, opening menus, changing views).
+   Bitbar Testing provides a feature called App Crawler that automatically crawls through the app and tests its functionality by exercising UI components (e.g. button clicks, opening menus, changing views).
 App Crawler automatically handles the screenshot